 A precision all-mechanical hygrometer that offers dependable accuracy.
 Intended for indoor use, above freezing level.

-Each of these individually selected and tested instruments has a unique serial number and is tested at 3 points at the factory before shipment.
-They are then again individually checked with our NIST traceable Vaisala PTU300 precision hygrometer at Starpath before shipping to customers.
-This is an elegantly simple design, hand made by German craftsmen, with five secured internal calibration points and an easily accessible external adjustment screw.Background
+Each of these instruments has been tested at 3 points at the factory before shipment.
+This is an elegantly simple design, hand made by German craftsmen, with five secured internal calibration points.

 This purely mechanical instrument has been a prized product of the Fischer Precision Instrument Company for more than 60 years.
 It has no electronic components.
 The sensor element is a specially treated synthetic fiber whose length is sensitive to the humidity in the air.
 For a given tension on the fiber bundle, the length increases with increasing relative humidity.
 Changes in its length are then magnified with precision gears to display the relative humidity of the air.

 In contrast to real hair hygrometers, which must be chemically cleaned and rejuvenated often, this synthetic-fiber model provides the same high precision and fast response time without that required maintenance.

 Installation Relative humidity is closely correlated to and dependent upon air temperature, so it provides best data when not exposed to rapidly changing temperatures.
 This instrument is intended for use indoors at air temperatures above freezing.
 For the best measure of the humidity, avoid placing the instrument in direct sunlight or in line with strong breezes.
 Locate the instrument in a place that best represents the average temperature of the local environment.
 Avoid outside walls that might be cooler than average, and avoid direct exposure to heat sources that would be warmer than average.